Over 1,000 Five Star Reviews

 The term “baguette” comes from French and today commonly refers to an elongated loaf of bread—a shape mirrored in the long, rectangular profile of a baguette-cut diamond.
 Its roots also trace back to “bague,” meaning “jewel” in the 1600s, with “baguette” translating to “little jewel.”

 The baguette cut is thought to have evolved from the hogback cut, a simple elongated table cut dating back to the 1500s.
-The modern baguette was reintroduced in 1912, and its clean lines and geometric shape made it popular among jewelry makers during the Art Deco and Art Nouveau periods.
+The modern baguette was reintroduced in 1912.
+Its clean lines and geometric shape made the baguette cut popular among jewelry makers during the Art Deco and Art Nouveau periods.

 Its peak popularity came in the 1920s and 1930s, and it remains a staple of vintage and estate jewelry from that era.
-Today, the baguette cut continues to be widely used in both vintage-inspired and contemporary designs for its understated elegance and timeless versatility.
+Today, the baguette cut continues to be widely used in both vintage-inspired and contemporary designs for its understated elegance.

 Pros and Cons of Baguette Cut Diamonds